 Before going swimming, checking for up-to-date information can be crucial, especially in the warmer months.
 At the monitoring site level, there can be statistical uncertainty associated with each swimming category.

-Other factors can have an affect how suitable a waterway is for swimming, including water flor and access, and heavy rain events and weather conditions.
+Other factors can have an affect how suitable a waterway is for swimming, including water flow and access, and heavy rain events and weather conditions.

-NIWA runs recreational water quality monitoring from November/December to March in most regions throughout New Zealand.
-Predicated water quality results for Auckland and Wellington regions are available year-round.
+Regional councils and unitary authorities run recreational water quality monitoring from November/December to March in most regions throughout New Zealand.
+Predicted water quality results for Auckland and Wellington regions are available year-round.

-Head over to NIWA to find the best places to swim in summer from over 750 beaches, rivers and lake sites monitoring.
+Head over to LAWA to find the best places to swim in summer from over 750 beaches, rivers and lake sites monitoring.

-Following NIWA’s advice, use the simple swim smart checklist before swimming, including looking for water quality, clarity and hazards.
+Following LAWA's advice, use the simple swim smart checklist before swimming, including looking for water quality, clarity and hazards.

 Check the water quality information for the swim site.
 Know how to spot potentially toxic algae so you can avoid it.
 Also, avoid swimming near potential sources of contamination like flocks of birds or near stormwater or wastewater outlets.